SNCFdevelopers/wcs/src/components/error/readme.md

 ## Accessibility guidelines 💡
 - Provide a relevant error message to inform the users what they should change to make the field valid
+- Always add the error icon, to ensure the visual indication of the error state other than the color
 - `aria-description` will be automatically added to the field for screen readers
 - `aria-invalid="true"` will be automatically added to the field for screen readers